keenregen/hardhat-html-fund-this/README.md

 # Hardhat Study 1b

-## FundThis Frontend with html and js
+## FundThis Project Frontend with html and js